jameshughes89/cs102/src/site/lab9.rst

 1. Create a project
 2. Create a ``BinaryNode`` class
-    * This can be taken from the ``LinkedBinarySearchTree`` class since the static inner class is for binary nodes
+    * This can be taken from the :download:`LinkedBinarySearchTree <../main/java/LinkedBinarySearchTree.java>` class since the static inner class is for binary nodes
     * Just note that you will have to change the class name from ``Node`` to ``BinaryNode``

 3. Make sure it's all working by running the above provided ``main`` method for generating the tree